Follow along to learn three techniques to approach creative and beautiful fabric painting projects.

 - After you have finished your piece, let dry completely.
 Heat set according to instructions.

-A beautiful starburst affect can be achieved by sprinkling salt over the fabric while the Dye-Na-Flow is still wet.
+There’s more than one way to achieve creative results when fabric painting.
+You’ll achieve a beautiful starburst effect by sprinkling salt over the fabric while the Dye-Na-Flow is wet.

 - Sprinkle the salt onto the fabric.
-The salt should be applied immediately while the fabric is still very wet.
+Immediately apply the salt to the very wet fabric.
 The salt crystals will begin to soak up the dye as it dries.

 - Let the salt sit on the fabric until the paints are dry.